-As always, I hope you enjoy today’s holidays and observances, music links to the Mitch Miller Orchestra and Fiona Apple, factoids of interest for this day in history, a relevant quote on programming by Larry Ellison, hoping you meet someone worthy of kalology secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Tina Turner, factoids of interest for this day in history, the fact that you are not a thoughtless myrmidon, and a relevant quote from James Meredith on applying to the University of Mississippi, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1955 Number One Song— the number one song in 1955 on a run of 6 weeks in that position was “The Yellow Rose of Texas” by the Mitch Miller Orchestra.
-Here is a performance of the song: https://www.youtube.com/watch?v=5uS5cPfbIjw
+3. 1984 Number One Song— the number one song in 1984 on a run of 3 weeks in that position was “What’s Love Got to Do With It” by Tina Turner still going strong at 78.
+Here is a recording of the song: https://www.youtube.com/watch?v=oGpFcHTxjZs

 On this day in:

 a.
 1814 in the turning battle of the War of 1812 the British fail in their attempt to capture Baltimore after burning Washington, D.C. while Francis Scott Key pens his poem “Defense of Fort McHenry” which became our National Anthem on March 3, 1931.